Information for Authors

 Reviewers are instructed to make recommendations to accept, accept with minor revisions, reject with resubmission encouraged, or reject.
 If a paper requires substantial revisions, it will not be accepted.
 In this case, the editor may recommend that the author submit a revised version, but there is no guarantee it will be reviewed by the same referees, or that it will eventually be published.
 A paper may be revised and resubmitted at most once.
 To avoid misunderstandings about interpretation of reviewer and editor recommendations, we encourage authors to contact the editor prior to resubmission with any salient questions.

 After a paper is accepted, authors must transfer copyright of the article to the publishers.
-The article cannot be reprinted in another publication without the publisher’s permission.
 Authors are encouraged to add links to the article and the JAIR site to their personal web pages.

 Reviewer Anonymity and Confidentiality